The Legend of Boggy Creek: Reception

-"... the film captures the eerie beauty of Arkansas’ primeval swamps and contains images of Southern American backwoods life unmatched in its rich rustic flavor since Robert Flaherty's Louisiana Story ...
-Pierce's photography accents the Arkansas swampland's incredible beauty and unsettling mystery ... an unusual blend of malevolence and melancholia ... eminently successful in giving the imagination a good healthy jolt and in ultimately celebrating the unfathomable mysteries of nature ..."
-Glenn Lovell, Hollywood Reporter.
+Glen Lovell of the Hollywood Reporter wrote: "the film captures the eerie beauty of Arkansas’ primeval swamps and contains images of Southern American backwoods life unmatched in its rich rustic flavor since Robert Flaherty's Louisiana Story...
+Pierce's photography accents the Arkansas swampland's incredible beauty and unsettling mystery... an unusual blend of malevolence and melancholia... eminently successful in giving the imagination a good healthy jolt and in ultimately celebrating the unfathomable mysteries of nature..."'

 Legacy

 A book was written about the film's production called Smokey and the Fouke Monster by Smokey Crabtree.
 It purports ethical issues with the production team and their treatment of locals' stories used in the film.

 Writer and director Daniel Myrick cited The Legend of Boggy Creek as an influence on his 1999 film The Blair Witch Project.

 Sequels and related films

 In 1977, Return to Boggy Creek was released.
 It was directed by Tom Moore.
 Charles B. Pierce was not involved with the film's production, and the film carries over none of the original's docudrama elements.
 It stars Dawn Wells and Dana Plato.
 Wells portrays the mother of three children who become lost in the swamp until the creature comes to their rescue.

 In 1985 Boggy Creek II: And the Legend Continues was released.
 Pierce returned to direct this film which is a direct sequel to the original film, ignoring Return to Boggy Creek.
 It follows the adventures of a University of Arkansas professor (Pierce) and his students, one of which is Pierce's son, on their trip to Fouke, Arkansas, to find and study the creature.
 A few scenes in the beginning of the movie were shot at the university, including an Arkansas Razorbacks football game.
 The movie was featured in an episode of Mystery Science Theater 3000.
 The "Big Creature" in the film was portrayed by James Faubus Griffith, a Hollywood stuntman, actor and bodyguard.

 In 2010, Boggy Creek, a film with no narrative connection to the original or its 1985 sequel, was released as a straight-to-DVD movie.
 It concerns a Bigfoot-like creature who attacks a group of teenagers that are vacationing in the fictional area of Boggy Creek, Texas.
 The film was written and directed by Brian T. Jaynes.
 It was originally produced in 2010 and released on September 13, 2011.

 The Legacy of Boggy Creek, another unrelated film inspired by the original, was released in 2011.